How to remove duplicate lines

 What each option does

-- Case-insensitive — treats lines that differ only in capitalisation as the same, so Apple and apple collapse into a single entry.
+- Case-insensitive, treats lines that differ only in capitalisation as the same, so Apple and apple collapse into a single entry.
+The line that survives still shows its own original capitalisation.

-- Remove blank lines — strips empty or whitespace-only rows so they don't clutter the output.
+- Remove blank lines, strips empty or whitespace-only rows so they don't clutter the output.
+This is a separate step from trimming for comparison above.

-When the tool finds a repeated line, it keeps the first time that line appears and quietly drops every later copy.
-That means the order of your remaining unique lines is exactly the order they first showed up in your text — perfect for cleaning email lists, keyword lists, CSV columns, log files or any list where the original sequence matters.
-The live counters show how many lines went in, how many unique lines came out, and exactly how many duplicates were removed, so you can see the cleanup at a glance.
+By default the tool keeps the first time a line appears and quietly drops every later copy, so the order of your remaining unique lines is exactly the order they first showed up in your text.
+Switch to keep last and it drops everyearlier copy instead, keeping only the final occurrence, useful when a later row in your data is the corrected or most up to date version of an earlier one.
+Either mode works well for cleaning email lists, keyword lists, CSV columns, log files or any list where duplicates need to go.
+The live counters show how many lines went in, how many unique lines came out, how manyduplicates were removed, and (when that option is on) how many blank lines were stripped, so you can see the cleanup at a glance.

 Frequently asked questions